sheaffej/sheaffej.github.io/b2/2wd-base/Building-the-Drive-Base.md

 ### Leaning Kinematics, Linear Algebra, and Odometry

-Below are some pages that really helped me understand kinematics, linear algebra, and odometry calculations.
+Below are some pages that really helped me understand kinematics, the related linear algebra, and odometry calculations.
 I read through many dozens of pages on the web, and the ones listed below were those that really stood out for me, and that I referred back to many times as my knowlege grew.

 This paper below by Columbia University helped me understand the fundamental math of Forward and Inverse Kinematics.
 This introduced me to several terms that I would need to use, but the math here was too far removed from my specific scenario.
 So I ended up using different equations which are mentioned further below.